Abhilashareddy/18CSL38/Lab Programs.md

 * Binary Search Tree (BST) of Integers a.
 Create a BST of N Integers: 6, 9, 5, 2, 8, 15, 24, 14, 7, 8, 5, 2

-* Traverse the BST in Inorder, Preorder and Post Order
+* Traverse the BST in Inorder, Preorder, and Post Order

 * Search the BST for a given element (KEY) and report the appropriate message